matt-fonto/concepts/dev_tools.md

   - timing: waterfall visualization of how long the request response took
   - cookies
 - Tip: to save requests across page reloads, click `Preserve Log` checkbox on the network panel
+- Tip: Filter by file type, especially as the project grows
+  - Fetch/XHR, Doc, CSS, JS, Font, Img, Media, Manifest, WS, Wasm, Other
+- Tip: also disable cache is an interesting choice

 #### Headers